fudiwei/x.naive-ui/README.en-US.md

 This project is aimed to provide a solution for these issues above.

-This project has been added to [Awesome Naive UI](https://github.com/naive-ui/awesome-naive).
+🚀 This has been added to [Awesome Naive-UI](https://github.com/naive-ui/awesome-naive).

 ---